 Queuing mechanisms like LLQ are about managing the front of our queues.
 RED (Random Early Detection) is about managing the tail of our queue.

-When a queue is full, there is no room for any more packets and the router drops all packets.
+When a queue is full, there is no room for any more packets and the router drops packets that should have been queued.
 This is called tail drop.

 Data traffic is usually bursty so when tail drop occurs, the router probably drops multiple packets.
 Tail drop is bad, especially for TCP traffic.